-is a curated online space bringing WORLD to HOME and HOME to WORLD.
-Our students, alumni, tutors, partners and comrades are most welcome to send their announcements (visual+text separate from each other) to: WORLD@dutchartinstitute.eu
+is a curated online space bringing WORLD to HOME/DAI and DAI/HOME to WORLD.
+Students, alumni, tutors, partners, friends and comrades are most welcome to send their announcements (visual+text separate from each other) to: WORLD@dutchartinstitute.eu

 "Is it fair to capture somebody while they are sleeping?
 What is the relation between sleep and death?
 Can we hold a person in a photograph?
 And can we wake him?"
 Surrounded by darkness in the Finnish woods, Sanne Kabalt (DAI, 2018) started singing.
 It made her feel comfortable out there, all alone with her camera.
 Ever since, singing has been a prominent part of her artistic practice.
 "Leaving room for silence and hesitation – in conversation with artist Sanne Kabalt."
 Find the link to Nele Brökelmann's text for MetropolisM ( published July 2023) HERE